Algoma Public Health

 The safety of vaccines is carefully monitored, starting early in the product development and continuing for as long as the vaccine is being used.
 Health Canada’s independent drug authorization process is recognized around the world for its high standards and rigorous review.
 Decisions are based only on scientific and medical evidence showing that vaccines are safe and effective.
 The benefits must also outweigh any risks.
 For more information see Health Canada Vaccines and treatments for COVID-19.

 Health Canada only authorizes vaccines in Canada after a thorough and independent review of the scientific evidence.
 Once a vaccine is in use, Health Canada continues to monitor and can quickly have it removed if safety concerns are identified.

 For more information about vaccine safety and reporting in Ontario visit Public Health Ontario: Vaccine Safety.

 We are doing well in Algoma.
 According to provincial reporting, Algoma has vaccinated a relatively comparable percentage of residents when compared to the Ontario average.
 How quickly we vaccinate and can book appointments depends on the vaccine we are allotted each week.
-Vaccine demand continues to exceed supply.
-The provincial direction to open up booking eligibility to those 60+ across the province, as well as ongoing additional special priority groups, has meant that many more people are eligible to book, while there are not enough vaccine doses and appointments to accommodate immediate demand.

 Until vaccines are widely available, it remains important to take steps to protect yourself, your loved ones and our community against COVID-19.
 This includes staying home as much as possible, keep two metres (six feet) distance from others, wearing your mask and washing your hands often.